 Customer service chatbots come with multiple integrations

-Now that you know about all the perks of having a chatbot, let’s check out this list to choose your perfect support tool:
+Now that you know about all the perks of having a chatbot, let’s check out the top customer support bots on the market.

-Tidio is a versatile all-around communication platform that includes a customer service chatbot and a live chat.
-It has dedicated integrations with all major ecommerce platforms and comes with a no-coding chatbot builder.
+This is one of the best customer service chatbot service for ecommerce on the market.
+Tidio is a versatile all-around communication platform that includes chatbots and a live chat feature.
+It also has dedicated integrations with all major ecommerce platforms and comes with a no-coding chatbot builder.

 - Integrations with Instagram, Zapier, and Facebook